opendistro/for-elasticsearch-docs/README.md

 # Open Distro for Elasticsearch Documentation

 This repository contains the documentation for Open Distro for Elasticsearch, a full-featured, open source distribution of Elasticsearch for analytics workloads.
+You can find the rendered documentation at [opendistro.github.io/for-elasticsearch-docs/](https://opendistro.github.io/for-elasticsearch-docs/).

 ## Build